 Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

-I have to say when I started talking to my mother about trying out some video monitoring in our home to see if it was viable, she wasn’t too thrilled !
+I have to say that when I started talking to my mom about trying out some video monitoring in our home, to see if it was viable, she wasn’t too thrilled !

 Helps to clear up any confusion

 If you are not the caregiver, or some of the time not the caregiver, it can be very useful to have indoor cameras if your elderly parents are suffering from any kind of mental impairment.

 Elderly parents may suffer from confusion and paranoia, leading them to accuse caregivers of different acts, including hiding or stealing their possessions, when in fact they have simply been misplaced.

 An indoor camera can give everyone, including caregivers, a feeling of security, as all involved are protected.

 Cameras can only record what has happened